-Children of program employees must be included in determining the children to staff ratio.
+Children of program employees shall be included in determining group size and the staff-child ratio.

-67:42:17:23.
+67:42:17:21.
 Supervision, ratios and group size -- Family day care.
-A family day care provider may care for up to twelve children in the provider's home.
-A family day care provider shall, at all times, supervise children by hearing or seeing children and be close enough to intervene.
+Family day care providers may care for up to twelve children in their home.
+A family day care program provider shall supervise children by hearing or seeing children and be close enough to intervene at all times.
+The following ratios are required:

-If only one provider is present, no more than four of the children may be under the age of two years, and no more than three of those children may be under the age of one.
+(1) No more than four of the twelve children can be under the age of two years with only one provider present, and no more than three of the four children can be under the age of one.

-If a family day care assistant is present, no more than eight children may be under the age of two.
+(2) If a family day care assistant is present in the home, no more than eight of the twelve children can be under the age of two.

-A family day care provider's own children, if under the age of six, must be included in the total capacity and ratio.
+A family day care provider's own children under the age of six are included in the total capacity and ratio.

-General Authority: SDCL 26-6-16.
-Law Implemented: SDCL 26-6-16(5)(6).
-67:42:17:24.
+67:42:17:22.
 Health standards and immunizations for day care children.
-Before a child may be admitted to a registered or licensed day care provider, the provider must require the child's parent or guardian to submit a statement, signed by a licensed physician, physician's assistant, certified nurse practitioner, or community health nurse, or an immunization record from the South Dakota Immunization Information System, showing that the child meets the minimum immunization requirements according to 45 C.F.R. § 98.41(a)(1)(i)(A), in effect on September 30, 2016.

-The provider shall ensure that immunizations of all children are current.

-For children who begin the series late or are more than one month behind in immunizations, the documentation must show progress toward achieving immunization requirements, as determined by a licensed physician, or other licensed practitioner.
-A grace period may be approved by the department for a child experiencing homelessness or a child in foster care.
+Before a child may be admitted to a registered or licensed provider, the provider shall require a child's parent or guardian to submit a written statement signed by a licensed physician, physician's assistant, certified nurse practitioner, or community health nurse or an immunization record from the South Dakota Immunization Information System showing that the child meets the minimum immunization requirements as recommended by the Department of Health.
+The provider shall ensure that immunization levels of all children are current.
+For children who begin the series late or are more than one month behind in immunizations, the immunization levels of these children must show current progress toward achieving adequate immunization levels as recommended by a licensed physician, physician's assistant, certified nurse practitioner, or community health nurse.
+A grace period may be allowed for a child experiencing homelessness or for a child in foster care.

-A child is exempt from meeting the minimum age-specific immunization levels if:

-(1) The child's parent or guardian has certification from a licensed physician, or other licensed practitioner, stating that the physical condition of the child is such that an immunization would endanger the child's life or health; or provider shall follow the Department of Health's recommendations for addressing a situation involving a communicable disease.

-(2) The child's parent or guardian has signed a written statement that the child is an adherent to a religious doctrine whose teachings are opposed to such immunizations.
+A child is exempt from meeting the minimum age-specific immunization levels if the child's parent or guardian has certification from a licensed physician stating that the physical condition of the child is such that a test or immunization would endanger the child's life or health or if the child's parent or guardian has signed a written statement that the child is an adherent to a religious doctrine whose teachings are opposed to such tests and immunizations.

-If a child becomes ill while at a day care, the provider must separate the child from other children and notify the child's parents.
-If any child in the program contracts a communicable disease, the provider must notify the Department of Health.
-The program
+If a child suffers an illness during the day, the child must be separated from other children and the child's parents must be notified.
+The program shall notify the Department of Health if any child in the program contracts a communicable disease.
+The program shall follow the Department of Health's recommendations for addressing a situation involving a communicable disease.

-To prevent the spread of an infestation or infectious disease, a program shall provide an individual storage unit or container for each child's personal articles.
+To prevent cross-contamination and the spread of infectious diseases, a program shall provide an individual storage unit or container for each child's personal articles including combs, brushes, towels, and clothing.